gmlewis/moonbit-ray-tracer/PLANS.md

 	- [x] Normal-from-height (finite differences on scalar field; no tessellation required)
 	- [ ] Displacement mapping plan (field + strength), gated until a tessellation strategy is chosen

-Note: image-based tangent-space normal maps (RGB normal textures) are still TODO (tracked in “Texture & Material System” above); the current implementation focuses on procedural/graph-driven bump mapping.
+Note: image-based tangent-space normal maps are now implemented via glTF `normalTexture` and can also be applied as a material normal texture; procedural height→normal bump mapping remains supported via `normal_pattern` + `normal_strength`.

 Success metrics:
 - [ ] A set of WOW example scenes for each new procedural node (clearly demonstrating why it exists)